jthurteau/wrest/README.md

 - Flexible, framework agnostic application kickstarting (bootstrapping)
 - Development tools like: Testing, Profiling, Debugging, Insulation, Backending, etc.
 - Hooks for RESTFUL API development and consumption
+- Powerful relational data management tools
 - Some of PHP's native function shortcomings, e.g. Array functions

 SAF introduces minimal global scope pollution and aims to provide mechanims to allow the transition from reliance of such practices.
 When used as a "bootstrap", it allows a high degree of flexibility in coding practices.
-Its components are designed to be leveraged whether it is employed for bootstrapping or not.
+Its components are designed to be leveraged completely independently.

 The bootstrapping facility for SAF is called "kickstart" because it is used to encapsulate existing framework bootstrapping processes.
-This allows projects to adroitly employ mutiple applications managed by multiple (including no) frameworks running in parallel.
+This allows projects to adroitly employ mutiple applications managed by multiple (including no) frameworks running in parallel across enpoints.

-Kickstart models an "application's" excecution lifcycle as a "transaction".
+Kickstart models the excecution lifecycle as a "transaction".
 The web server hands off the transaction to a "gateway script", which identifies what application to execute and provides a baseline response if the application fails.

-Most frameworks provide a similar mechanism called "bootstrap" process that include some functions of kickstart, and fill a similar role in executive function.
+Most frameworks provide a similar mechanism called the "bootstrap" process that include some functions of kickstart, and fill a similar role in executive function.
 Since SAF is framework agnostic, it provides Kickstart as an optional intermediary process that dovetails into (or replaces) existing framework bootstraps.
 It is designed to be flexible such that SAF can manage the entire gateway-to-shutdown application execution lifcycle, or negotiate any portion of it.

 ## Core Concepts ##